MicrochipTech/PIC32MZW1_Projects/passive_scan/readme.md

 # Wi-Fi Passive Scan

+> Please refer to (Passive scan in PIC32MZW1/WFI32 device)[https://microchipsupport.force.com/s/article/Passive-scan-in-PIC32MZW1-WFI32-device] for more details about the implementation of this project

 This example application acts as a Wi-Fi Station(STA) to perform passive scan and show scan result

 ## Description